tristandu/GDP-real/README.md

 * OpenCV

 ## To build
-To build the project run the following steps in a terminal:
+To build the project run the following steps in a terminal (connected to the Raspberry Pi through SSH):
 * Creating a catkin workspace:
 ```
 mkdir catkin_ws